ITU-BDSA23-GROUP15/Chirp/docs/report.md

 ### Connecting to the database

 We now need to set a Connection string with the password to the docker, that you have just set in the previous command.
-This is aved in the user secrets, which can be done by running the following command from a terminal at the root of the project:
+This is saved in the user secrets, which can be done by running the following command from a terminal at the root of the project:

 ```
 dotnet user-secrets set "ConnectionStrings:ChirpDb"